jyesawtellrickson/beautiful-jekyll/_drafts/my_setup.md

 # Browser
 Chrome, but I really like Edge and try to use when I can.

+On Chrome I have the addition of the Vimium browser add-on which allows you to use Vim like shortcuts to navigate the web without a mouse.
+The best being the typical up and down scroll of Vim and the h-key which allows you to navigate any link on the page.
+It's a great addition and I recommend it to all!

 # IDEs
 Python: PyCharm
 Javascript: Visual Studio Code